mctools/simplebuild/doc/source/intro.rst

 package bundle and a ``simplebuild.cfg`` file.
 Otherwise, if the intention is to start an entirely new bundle, one can simply run ``sb --init`` in an empty directory to create a skeleton ``simplebuild.cfg`` file which can be edited later as desired.
-More details are provided in the `dedicated section on simplebuild.cfg <./simplebuilddotcfg.html>`_.
+More details are provided in the :ref:`dedicated section on simplebuild.cfg <sbdotcfg>`.

 Upon launching the ``sb`` command inside the package root directory, simplebuild will then analyse the ``simplebuild.cfg`` file and the files in all the